 Can Leptospirosis Be Prevented?

 Unfortunately, there’s no way to tell if the water’s contaminated before you or your dog cannonball off the dock into the lake.
-It may help if you bring fresh water for your dog and avoid letting him drink from lakes, streams and stagnant water.
+It may help if you bring fresh water for your dog and avoid letting it drink from lakes, streams and stagnant water.

 There is a vaccine available for dogs that may help prevent infection with some of the most common types of the bacteria.
 This annual vaccine is usually not part of the routine vaccine schedule, so you should talk to your veterinarian to see if your dog may be at risk, especially if you spend a lot of time outdoors together.